daudix/distrobox/docs/content/useful_tips.md

 This way, we're configuring `apt` before using it.

-## Using a command other than sudo to run a rootful container
+## Using a Command Other than Sudo to Run a Rootful Container

 When using the `--root` option with Distrobox, internally, it uses `sudo` to be able to interact with the rootful container through podman/docker, which will prompt for a valid